David Moyes: Personal life

-Moyes' father, David Sr, is a scout at Everton and previously a coach at Drumchapel Amateurs, where Moyes began his career.
+Moyes was born and raised in the Thornwood area of Glasgow, before his family moved to the nearby town of Bearsden.
+Moyes' father, David Sr, was a scout at Everton and previously a coach at Drumchapel Amateurs, where Moyes began his career.
 His full-time occupation was as a pattern-maker and later a lecturer at Anniesland College in North Glasgow.
 Moyes' mother, Joan, hailed from Portrush in Northern Ireland and worked in clothes stores in Glasgow.
 His cousin, Dessie Brown, is secretary of Coleraine Football Club.
+Moyes' nephew is former Livingston player Ewan Moyes.

 Moyes is a devout Christian who would often discuss religion with Alan Comfort and Graham Daniels, although he is often reluctant to talk about his faith in interviews.

-He is a supporter of the Labour Party and in 2010 backed Andy Burnham to be leader in the Labour Party leadership election.
+Moyes is a supporter of the Labour Party and in 2010 backed Andy Burnham to be leader in the Labour Party leadership election.
 During the 2014 Scottish independence referendum he was a supporter of the Better Together campaign against Scottish independence.

 In 2005, Moyes received an honorary fellowship from Myerscough College near Preston.
 In December 2017, Moyes received another honorary fellowship from the University of Central Lancashire.

+Moyes co-owns the racehorse Desert Cry, which was trained by Ginger McCain.

 In April 2020, during the COVID-19 pandemic, Moyes accepted a 30% cut to his salary as West Ham looked to retain jobs allowing them to pay 100% of non-playing staff salaries.
 He left London during the pandemic and worked in his home village in Lancashire delivering fruit and vegetables to those in need.
 On 22 September 2020, shortly before an EFL Cup fixture against Hull City, Moyes and players Josh Cullen and Issa Diop tested positive for COVID-19 and left the ground before the game.
 His place was taken by Alan Irvine as West Ham won 5–1.
 He then returned a second positive test three days later.

 In April 2021, Moyes spoke in favour of merging the English and Scottish football league pyramids and expanding the Premier League into two divisions.

-Other work

-During the 2010 FIFA World Cup in South Africa, Moyes provided some commentary for selected matches for BBC Radio 5 Live.
-Moyes co-owns the racehorse Desert Cry, which was trained by Ginger McCain.
+Moyes was appointed an Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to football.